anigrams-productions/vue-rails-tutorial/README.md

-# README
+# Shopping Cart

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+## With Vue.js and Ruby on Rails

+This project is a demonstration of how to incorporate Vue.js into a Rails application.
+It was designed to accompany "Vue.js & Rails: An Unlikely Friendship".

+## Dependencies
-* Deployment instructions
+* NodeJS

-* ...
+* npm or yarn

+## Getting Started
+`bundle install`

+`yarn` or `npm install`

+`bundle exec rails s`

+## Concepts Demonstrated
+* Vue SPA in Rails app (app/javascript/packs/hello_vue.js)
+* vue-router for routing (app/javascript/packs/router.js)
+* vuex store for centralized state management (app/javascript/packs/store.js)
+* axios to make REST API calls (app/javascript/packs/store.js)